pomerium/documentation/content/docs/learn-pomerium/build-policies.md

 :::

-## What Is an Authorization Policy?
+## What is an Authorization Policy?

 An **Authorization Policy** defines what resources a user (or group of users) can access within an organization.
 It’s the logic that tells Pomerium, “this HR employee isn’t authorized to access the engineering staging app.”